mdekrey/GitAutomation/readme.md

 # SQL Server

+We don't use SQL Server by default due to the extra requirements, size of images, etc.

 The Docker SQL Server images require at least 3.5GB of RAM.
 See https://github.com/Microsoft/mssql-docker/issues/114 for how to set the memory requirements.

 To run the SQL docker container, you must accept the EULA.
 It is also linked to from [the dockerhub page](https://hub.docker.com/r/microsoft/mssql-server-linux/).
 The express edition will be available at GA, they say.